-Only the topic “Dodge & Burn” I still pictured on Photoshop, but I’m about to acquire a variant directly from Capture One, so that I may even be able to do without Photoshop altogether.
+Only “Dodge & Burn” I still do in Photoshop, but I’m about to build a variant directly from Capture One, so that I may even be able to do it without Photoshop altogether.
 Let’s see if that succeeds.
 Of the slightly more than 450 photos that have been created, these three have made it into the article:

 The images I cut in the format 4: 3 – one format that is especially taken for headshots.
 I am very sparing with the adjustments here.
 In addition, there are two snapshots from the studio, which I left in the format 3: 2:

 In any case, we had a lot of fun – although the model in the pictures looked very critical above

 It was very instructive for me and the first pictures can be quite like me see.
 I am working on my checklist for the course of a headshot appointment, there is a lot of information on the net and of course the book by Peter Hurley, which I had obtained some time ago.
 We also want to vary the topic of eye make-up a bit.

 The next but one weekend we are back in the studio.
 And next weekend portraits are on the program.
 I’m also thrilled with the APO Summicron SL 90 – I have rarely made so few adjustments in post-processing as with this lens.